Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_7_1 Overview

-Standard visualization attributes implement the Application Interactive Services (see @ref occt_user_guides__visualization "Visualization User's Guide"). in the context of Open CASCADE Technology Application Framework.
+Standard visualization attributes implement the Application Interactive Services (see [Visualization User's Guide](#occt_user_guides__visualization)). in the context of Open CASCADE Technology Application Framework.
 Standard visualization attributes are AISViewer and Presentation and belong to the TPrsStd package.

 @subsection occt_ocaf_7_2 Services provided